mwc360/mwc360.github.io/_posts/2024-02-19-Unlocking-Parallel-Processing-Power.md

 - Still subject to the limitations of the GIL; not ideal for CPU-bound tasks.
 - No built-in support for canceling threads that have already started.

-## Import Considerations When Using Multi-Threading
+## Important Considerations When Using Multithreading
 Whether you use Threading or Concurrent.Futures (I recommend the latter), it is important to consider the lifecycle management of threads.
 1. **Canceling jobs:** Suppose you execute a notebook cell with a `time.sleep(3600)` command (waiting for 1 hour) in each thread and attempt to cancel the cell execution.
 In that case, the operation will continue until each thread completes. _Concurrent.Futures_ supports canceling threads that haven't started yet, provided your code invokes the `cancel()` method on all futures upon a KeyboardInterruption event.
 However, all active threads will persist until the `time.sleep(3600)` concludes—either after an hour or when you terminate or detach the notebook.
 As an alternative, consider implementing a flagging mechanism that periodically checks within each thread if a _KeyboardInterruption_ (cancel button) has been activated externally, subsequently raising an exception if triggered.